rheiland/Studio_rtd/docs/source/galaxy.rst

 .. image:: ./galaxy_imgs/galaxy_upload_ui_3steps.png
    :width: 600px
 * on the main Galaxy interface, use the Upload tool to get a file from your local computer.
 It will appear in the Galaxy History.
+You may want to use this to upload a model config file (.xml), or initial conditions (.csv), or rules for cell signals/behaviors (.csv).

 .. image:: ./galaxy_imgs/upload_file_3_stages.png
    :width: 600px